1. Introduction

 Role of Collaboration

-By integrating the insights gained from machine learning into emergency management, agencies can transition to a more proactive and resilient stance toward crises, paving the way for improved disaster preparedness and recovery in urban planning and community safety.
+By integrating insights gained from machine learning into emergency management, agencies can adopt a more proactive and resilient stance toward crises, markedly improving disaster preparedness, recovery, and urban planning for community safety.
+The potential for improved disaster response and recovery is undeniable.

 3. Real-Time Data Analytics for Disaster Response